Modules and Extensions¶

 Cubane itself is modular: Different Django apps are providing different aspects of Cubane.

-itself provides the core system but then
+For example, the app cubane itself provides the core system but then

 important aspects like fonts, SVG icons, the CMS system or the shop system are